 Still Have Questions About a Legal Issue?
+Call 847-395-2200

 If you are in an accident with an uninsured motorist your insurance company might step in and cover your costs.
 However, they will not be pursuing your best interests and that is why you should consult an Illinois lawyer before agreeing to any insurance settlement.
 Additionally, they will use all defenses against you so essentially you will be in an adverse relationship with your insurance company.
-For this reason you might benefit from having an attorney representing you.
-Call for a free consultation to see what you legal options are.
+For this reason, you might benefit from having an attorney representing you.
+Call for a free consultation to see what your legal options are.

 You are not obligated to speak to the other person’s insurance adjuster.
 Their primary objective is to minimize the costs paid in your claim.
-In speaking with your own adjuster you just need to give them the basics of the auto accident: Where it happened, when it happened and who was involved.
-Do not agree to a tape recorded statement and do not sign anything before speaking to an expert lawyer in the field of automobile insurance claims like The Law Offices of Robert T. Edens with offices located in Barrington, IL and Antioch, IL.
+In speaking with your own adjuster you just need to give them the basics of the auto accident: Where it happened, when it happened, and who was involved.
+Do not agree to a tape-recorded statement and do not sign anything before speaking to an expert lawyer in the field of automobile insurance claims like The Law Offices of Robert T. Edens with offices located in Barrington, IL, and Antioch, IL.

-It depends what, who and when you admitted it?
+It depends on what, who, and when you admitted it.
 If you gave the police or the adjuster a statement then you can refer to the information they already have but do not have to elaborate on it.
 If there are serious injuries or property damages you may want to speak to an attorney in your area.
 Robert Edens represents clients in the following areas: Fox Lake, Gurnee, Grayslake, Lake Villa, Ingleside, Lindenhurst, Round Lake, Round Lake Beach, Round Lake Heights, Round Lake Park, Waukegan, Zion, Highland Park, Libertyville, Mundelein, Algonquin, Crystal Lake, Lake in the Hills, McHenry, Woodstock, and North Chicago.

 Until you have been in an accident you do not realize how antagonistic the insurance claim process can be.
 After an accident occurs, the at-fault insurance company begins preparing its defense case.
 Don’t help them diminish or debase your claim.
 Knowing these simple things can protect your auto accident claim.

-Illinois law states that “a person my not operate a motor vehicle on a roadway while using an electronic communication device to compose, send or read an electronic message.”
+Illinois law states that “a person may not operate a motor vehicle on a roadway while using an electronic communication device to compose, send or read an electronic message.”
 Furthermore, you may not use a cell phone to communicate while operating a motorized vehicle.
 Therefore if it is known you were violating this law you will be issued a ticket.
 However, this does not mean that you caused the accident and should not admit to such.
 It does mean that the other insurance company is going to use this to their advantage and having an attorney to protect your rights will ease your burden.
 Antioch attorney Bob Edens will ensure that you do not get stuck taking the blame for the entire accident.

 This is an acronym for Motor Vehicle Accident.